 In a traditional office, every employee gets their own desk, chair, and filing cabinet.
 This setup works when everyone is in the office five days a week, but it becomes inefficient with a flexible work policy.
 You end up with rows of empty desks, paying for space that isn't being used.
 Hot desking flips this model on its head.
 It treats the office as a shared resource, where space is used on an as-needed basis.
 This allows you to accommodate the same number of employees with less square footage.
 It’s a key component of a successful hybrid work software strategy, shifting the mindset from "my desk" to "our office."

-A Quick Look at the Hot Desking Process
+How the Hot Desking Process Works Day-to-Day

 So, how does this actually play out during the workday?
 It’s surprisingly simple.
 When an employee plans to work from the office, they open a booking app—ideally one that lives right inside a tool they already use, like Slack or Teams.
 From there, they can see a map of available desks, check which of their colleagues will be in, and reserve a spot for the day.
 They might even filter for a desk with a dual monitor or one in a designated quiet zone.
 This process removes any uncertainty and ensures everyone has a place to work when they arrive.
 A good flex office software makes this entire experience seamless for your team.